wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

 = TODO 1.7.7 =
+- Added a new feature to allow tracking of ad impressions.
+This feature was added by Element Green.
-- fix the bug where creative links are not showing correctly
+- TODO - fix the bug where newly added default creative links are not showing correctly

 = 1.7.6 =
 - Created a new addon to integrate paid membership pro with affilates manager plugin.
 See details below: